 Some sites — such as Google — allow you to designate someone who can access your data in the event that your account goes inactive.
 According to Google:

 “Contacts will only receive notification once your account has been inactive for the specified amount of time — they will not receive any notification during setup.”Policies vary, so you need to check company by company.
 For more information, check out the following:

 Paying for help

-There’s a lively competition among online services that can help you prepare your estate and manage your digital assets.
-Depending on the complexity and value of your online assets, it may serve you to pay a fee for the expert help.
-Here are a couple of services that specifically address digital assets:
+There’s a lively competition among online services that can help you prepare your estate and manage digital assets.
+Depending on the complexity and value of your online assets, it may be wise to pay a fee for the expert help.

 For example, Everplans offers a “secure digital archive of everything loved ones will need” if you are incapacitated or die.

 Add a Comment

 Our Policy: We welcome relevant and respectful comments in order to foster healthy and informative discussions.
 All other comments may be removed.
 Comments with links are automatically held for moderation.